How to Apply for Accommodation

 - Your full name.
 We require your full legal first and last name for contract purposes

 - An email address that will be available to you throughout the process.
 A school or college email address is not suitable and will mean that you miss out on important information

 You can complete the registration process from the 18 March.
 When you register, make a note of your username and password – you'll need them each time you log in to Room Service

 Applying for accommodation

-All first year undergraduate students are guaranteed a bed space in university owned, managed or approved residences.
+All first year undergraduate students are guaranteed a bed space in university owned, managed or approved residences as long as they apply by the 31 July deadline.
 Applications received during the ballot period will be processed in a randomly generated order, which means that everyone has a fair chance to secure their preferred accommodation choice.
 All applications submitted after the ballot deadline will be processed on a first-come, first-served basis for the remaining accommodation options.